An annotated bibliography is a way of summarising and reviewing what has been written on a specific topic in a select number of sources.

 Denmark, D, Ward, I & Bean, C 2012, 'Gender and leader effects in the 2010 Australian election', Australian Journal of Political Science, vol. 47, no. 4, pp. 563–78, doi:10.1080/10361146.2012.731485

-Start taking limited notes on your source.
-Remember that you are expected to both summarise and critically analyse (or evaluate) each source in your annotated bibliography, but that there is very limited space in a single paragraph, so you won’t have time to include many details.
+Start taking limited notes on your source (DOCX, 70.9KB).
+Remember that you are expected to both summarise and critically analyse (or evaluate) each source in your annotated bibliography.
+Note that there is very limited space in a single paragraph so you won’t have time to include many details.
 Consider including some of these elements when note taking:

 - What are aims of this research? (description)